Dragon Seed (film)

 Dragon Seed is a 1944 American war drama film, about Japan's WWII-era actions in China.
 The movie directed by Jack Conway and Harold S. Bucquet, based on the 1942 novel of the same name by Pearl S. Buck.
 The film stars Katharine Hepburn, Walter Huston, Aline MacMahon, Akim Tamiroff, and Turhan Bey.
 It portrays a peaceful village in China that has been invaded by the Imperial Japanese Army during the Second Sino-Japanese War.
 The men in the village choose to adopt a peaceful attitude toward their conquerors, but the headstrong Jade (Hepburn) stands up to the Japanese.

 Aline MacMahon was nominated for an Academy Award for Best Supporting Actress.
+The film continues to generate controversy for its depiction of Asian characters by White actors.

 Plot

 A peaceful Chinese village is invaded by the Japanese prior to World War II.
 The men elect to adopt a peaceful attitude towards their conquerors, and the women are understood to stoically acquiesce as well, but Jade, a headstrong young woman, intends to stand up to the Japanese, whether her husband Lao Er approves or not.
 She even goes so far as to learn to read and to handle a weapon so that she may be properly equipped for both psychological and physical combat.
 Jade's attitude spreads to the rest of the village, convincing even the staunchest of male traditionalists that the Japanese can only be defeated by offering a strong united front, male and female.